Pilea cadierei: Description

-The constantly opposite arranged on the stems leaves are divided into petiole and leaf blade.
-The bald petioles are all almost the same length with a length of 7 to 15 millimeters.
-The simple, dark green, parchment-like, almost uniformly shaped leaf blades are obovate with a length of 2.5 to 6 centimeters and a width of 1.5 to 3 centimeters with a broad, wedge-shaped or almost rounded blade base and a spiky tip.
+The constantly opposing arrangement of the stems and leaves are divided into petiole and leaf blade.
+The bald petioles are all almost the same length m, with a length of 7 to 15 millimeters.
+The simple, dark-green, parchment-like, almost uniformly-shaped leaf blades are obovate, with a length of 2.5 to 6 centimeters and a width of 1.5 to 3 centimeters.
+They have a broad, wedge-shaped or almost rounded blade base and a spiky tip.

 There are three main nerves that are visible at least 3/4 of their length and there are three side nerves on each side.
 The leaf margins are hardly recognizable to weakly serrated or bitten out.
 On the upper side of the leaf there are two subdivided white furrows and this results in some silvery raised areas (hence the English designations "aluminum" or "watermelon plant").
 The early falling, parchment-like stipules are initially green and brown when dry, and are 10 to 13 millimeters long and elongated with two ribs.